-- Be aware of your stress level and work to reduce the stress.
+- Be aware of your stress level and work to reduce it.
 Excess stress by itself can impair your performance and thinking skills.
-Look to the source of the stress — a coworker playing a radio too loudly, constant chatter — and correct it.
+Look to the source of the stress — a coworker playing a radio too loudly, constant chatter — and try to resolve it.

 - Learn quick rescue techniques to combat stress during the day.
 One technique is deep abdominal breathing.
-Focus on breathing in deeply and exhaling deeply until you feel more in control.
+Focus on breathing in deeply and exhaling deeply until you feel calmer and more in control.

 - Minimize exposure to any toxins — whether it’s open windows that let in polluted air or workplace materials that are toxic.
 The aim is to keep your brain as healthy as possible.